This package offers the following features:

 It is recommended to advise your users to save their files as UTF-8 encoded for the best results.

-PHP_CodeSniffer 3.x will default to UTF-8 as the expected file encoding.
+PHP_CodeSniffer 3.x defaults to UTF-8 as the expected file encoding.

 Pro-tip: if you want to prevent the fatal error and show a friendlier error message instead, add